Azure/azure-signalr/src/Microsoft.Azure.SignalR.Management/README.md

 ## Transport Type

 This SDK can communicates to Azure SignalR Service with two transport types:
 * Transient: Create a Http request Azure SignalR Service for each message sent.
+The SDK simply wrap up [Azure SignalR Service REST API](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-rest-api#--integration-with-third-party-services) in Transient mode.
 It is useful when you are unable to establish a WebSockets connection.
 * Persistent: Create a WebSockets connection first and then sent all messages in this connection.
 It is useful when you send large amount of messages.

 ## Interface